Thanks for your interest in Mindful Healthy Life and its origins!

 Q: What is your professional background?
 Do you have health training?

-A: I was an English teacher at the college and high school levels for 8 years, and after I became a mom, I tutored students at a private school for over 6 years.
+A: I was an English teacher at the college and high school levels for eight years, and after I became a mom, I began tutoring students at a private school.
 Before teaching, I worked for a non-profit women’s rights organization and obtained two M.A.s, in English and women’s studies, from the University of Cincinnati.
-I have done some editing and layout work, and I’ve done a lot of writing, but little of it for pay thus far.
+I have done freelance, writing, editing and consulting.
+I’ve had some of my creative writing published in various venues.